Welcome to the Growth & Skills Hub

 - £9,000 for businesses with a rateable value of over £51,000

-This grant will be administered by Cornwall Council so keep an eye on their website for more details.
+This grant will be administered by Cornwall Council, visit their website for full details and to submit an application.

 Christmas support payment grant (Wet-led pubs)